aaronmbos/personal-site/_posts/61_dotnet-big-o.md

 ![List<int>.Add benchmark](https://res.cloudinary.com/aaron-bos/image/upload/v1673232012/list-add_sel3i6.png)

 While typically list manipulation runtimes are linear, there is an exception when adding to lists.
 When a list is created, there is an overloaded constructor that accepts an integer to indicate the `Capacity` of the list.
 If we create a list with a defined capacity and the `Count` property at the time of adding is **less than** the `Capacity` property, then adding to a list is **O(1)** or constant time.
+The reason for this is that the underlying array does not need to be expanded to accomodate the new element.
 This means that the speed of the operation is not affected by the size of the input (in this case the size of the collection).
 We can see this in action in the benchmarks below.
 As the input size grows linearly, the runtime of adding an element to the list remains constant.

 ![capacity-list-add-constant](https://res.cloudinary.com/aaron-bos/image/upload/v1673316371/capacity-list-add-constant_avjwfy.png)